jnozzi/cocoadev.com/markdown/RegExHelp.md

 Gentlemen, Behold!

-    $fileContents =~ s/(General/SecHed.*?)\n{2}/$1  /gs;
+    $fileContents =~ s/(SecHed.*?)\n{2}/$1  /gs;

-Treating the string $fileContents as a single line (because regex **is** good at multi-line matching), find all string segments beginning with General/SecHead and continuing by way of a non-greedy expansion until-and-not-including the next two newline characters, and replace those string segments with themselves plus two spaces.
+Treating the string $fileContents as a single line (because regex **is** good at multi-line matching), find all string segments beginning with SecHead and continuing by way of a non-greedy expansion until-and-not-including the next two newline characters, and replace those string segments with themselves plus two spaces.
 Ok ... it's much easier to write perl in one line than it is to explain perl in one line.

-For further reading I suggest General/TheCamelBook (aka General/ProgrammingPerl) pages 58-74.
+For further reading I suggest TheCamelBook (aka ProgrammingPerl) pages 58-74.

-Note that tools like sed only use General/BasicRegularExpressions, which is unfortunate.
-The command above requires General/ExtendedRegularExpressions, like found in Perl and other more modern utlities.
+Note that tools like sed only use BasicRegularExpressions, which is unfortunate.
+The command above requires ExtendedRegularExpressions, like found in Perl and other more modern utlities.

--- General/MikeTrent
+-- MikeTrent

 Ah, well, I was on track, anyway.

-For interest's sake, General/AGRegex.
+For interest's sake, AGRegex.
 I've used it and liked it.

--- General/RobRix
+-- RobRix

-For completeness' sake, General/OgreKit.
-I've switched from General/AGRegex to General/OgreKit in my projects - it supports a bunch of different regex flavors, seems faster than General/AGRegex in my informal tests, and provides a find panel that works as a drop-in replacement for the standard Cocoa one.
-It's what General/SubEthaEdit 2.0 uses for its regex support.
+For completeness' sake, OgreKit.
+I've switched from AGRegex to OgreKit in my projects - it supports a bunch of different regex flavors, seems faster than AGRegex in my informal tests, and provides a find panel that works as a drop-in replacement for the standard Cocoa one.
+It's what SubEthaEdit 2.0 uses for its regex support.
 Main drawback - the docs are in Japanese only at present.

 -- John C. Warner

-*There's always one more way of doing it* (Larry Wall) --General/TheoHultberg
+*There's always one more way of doing it* (Larry Wall) --TheoHultberg

 I made a very simple wrapper for the regex functions already present in libc.
-It's General/CSRegex, and it's good for people who only need simple regex functionality without the bother of havig to include external libraries.
+It's CSRegex, and it's good for people who only need simple regex functionality without the bother of havig to include external libraries.

--- General/WAHa
+-- WAHa